dnsimple/dnsimple-support/content/articles/amazon-route-53-integration-demo.markdown

 DNSimple can act as the central control plane and source of truth for all of your DNS zones and records, providing an easy, scalable way to gain visibility and management of all your DNS requirements across many services at scale.
 Many customers and organisations use multiple DNS vendors and on-premise DNS solutions for security, availability, and redundancy.
 Our integrations feature makes this simple, allowing you to leverage DNSimple's user friendly and powerful interface in conjunction with your existing DNS infrastructure and setup, wherever it may be.
 Learn more on our [blog post](https://blog.dnsimple.com/2023/06/manage-aws-routes-in-dnsimple/).

-In this demo, we will demonstrate this power and flexibility by setting up an integration with AWS Route 53.
+In this demo, we will demonstrate this power and flexibility by setting up an integration with Amazon Route 53.
 You will need an AWS account with permissions to create new IAM users and policies, as well as Route 53 zones.
 Step-by-step instructions are provided in detail, and all will be done through UIs in the browser, so no APIs or CLIs are needed.

 ## Setting up AWS